-Since in the unperturbed state the rotation and acceleration are zero, U, must be hypersurface orthogonal.
+Since in the unperturbed state the rotation and acceleration are zero, Ug must be hypersurface orthogonal.

-where T measures the proper time along the world lines.
-As the surfaces T = constant are homogeneous and isotropic they must be 3-surfaces of constant curvature.
-Therefore the metric can be written,
+where 7 measures the proper time along the world lines.
+As the surfaces 7 = constant are homogeneous and isotropic they must be 3-surfaces of constant curvature.
+Therefore the metric can be written, dγ2 is the line element of a space of zero or unit positive or negative curvature.

-$$\Omega = \Omega(r)$$ ,
+$$\Omega = \Omega(\tau)$$ ,